Code-Institute-Submissions/sdaly-ie-project_2/README.md

 | Large Desktop 1200px       | Tested: works |
 | XL Desktop >1200px         | Tested: works |

-_Note: The above testing was carried out in Chrome DevTools_
+_Note: The above testing was carried out using Chrome DevTools.
+Where the scope of testing encompassed the webpage loading and displaying its intended layout and content correctly; links functioned correctly; embedded video operates correctly; game and reset operate correctly (including displaying the correct results)_
 <br>
 <br>